 Before you do line edits, look at the big picture — things like character development, plot, and pacing.
 Don’t worry about sentence structure, typos, or punctuation when you may need to completely rewrite or toss entire scenes — these tweaks should be part of your final revision.

 Not sure where to begin?
-Learn about 12 common writing errors even bestselling authors make here.
+Learn about 12 common writing errors even bestselling authors make.

 Step #2: Get critique partners